canyon289/canyon289.github.io/dev/content/articles/Data Science/BookClub2022.md

 </script>
 <!-- End MailerLite Universal -->

-I need to get all the technology first and send out an email with further details.
-The second best is to follow me on [Twitter](https://twitter.com/canyon289).
 You don't need to wait though, if you have ideas send me a message.